oshikryu/dotfiles/README.markdown

         https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
     ```

-    Follow this up by running `:PluginInstall` in vim.
+    Follow this up by running `:PlugInstall` in vim.

 7. Be sure that vim is built with python.
 For debian: